 Penetration testing (also known as pen-testing) entails simulating a cyberattack against the organization’s prevention and detection controls.
 This is a form of ethical hacking which is effective in surfacing coverage gaps that may be used by bad actors.

-MSSPs can help organizations in highly regulated industries prove they’re in compliance with government and industry regulations.
-They stay on top of changes to regulatory mandates such as the Health Insurance Portability and Accountability Act (HIPAA), Payment Card Industry Data Security Standard (PCI-DSS), and the European Union’s General Data Protection Regulation (GDPR), and assess, track, and document the organization’s security state to show it is in continuous compliance.
+MSSPs support organizations in highly regulated industries by ensuring compliance with government and industry regulations.
+They monitor updates to regulatory requirements such as Health Insurance Portability and Accountability Act (HIPAA), Payment Card Industry Data Security Standard (PCI-DSS), and the European Union’s General Data Protection Regulation (GDPR).
+MSSPs assess, monitor, and document the organization’s security posture to demonstrate ongoing compliance.

-MSSPs are easily confused with MSPs, or Managed Service Providers.
+MSSPs are easily confused with managed service providers (MSP).
 Though both provide IT services, they have different focuses.

 What are the Benefits of Using an MSSP?